Homepage > Blog > Pan-Tilt-Zoom or PTZ Cameras: Definition and Benefits

 Types of PTZ Cameras

-PTZ cameras come in several designs, each suited to different environments.
+PTZ security cameras come in several designs, each suited to different environments.

 • Dome PTZ cameras: Their tamper-resistant design makes them popular in public spaces and commercial buildings, enclosed within a protective dome.
 Shopping malls, airports, and casinos often use dome cameras for their discreet surveillance needs.

-• Bullet PTZ cameras: Due to their cylindrical shape, bullet cameras find widespread use in outdoor settings where durability is paramount.
+• Bullet PTZ cameras: Just like outdoor CCTV, such as the Tapo C310, bullet PTZ cameras are useful outside where durability is very important.
 Common places are parking lots, stadiums, and industrial sites, where weather resistance is essential.

 • Indoor PTZ cameras: Designed for use within buildings, these cameras offer a more compact design that eliminates the need for weatherproofing.
-These cameras find their place in offices, schools, and residential settings, providing flexible monitoring within enclosed spaces.
+They are best in offices, schools, and residential settings for flexible monitoring within enclosed spaces.

 Benefits of Using PTZ Cameras